-- Make sure your AVR 7/9 or M9 is connected to the same network as your computer.
-It doesn’t matter if the computer is connected via hardwire or wifi, as long as its the same network.
+- Make sure your AVR 7/9 or Maestro M5/M9 is connected to the same network as your computer.
+It doesn’t matter if the computer is connected via Ethernet or WiFi, as long as it is on the same network.

-- If your network is DHCP, the amplifier will automatically get the IP address from your network.
-If your computer has a static IP address, or if you plan on giving the amplifier a static IP address, you may want to just run the network in DHCP while you run Dirac.
+- If your network is using DHCP, the AVR or Maestro will automatically get the IP address from your network router.
+If your computer has a static IP address, or if you plan on giving the AVR or Maestro a static IP address, you may want to just run the network in DHCP mode while you run Dirac.
 It makes troubleshooting network issues a lot easier.

-- If you are running a PC, make sure network discovery is enabled on the computer.
-The amplifier will show up as a media device in the computer’s network listing.
+- If you are running a PC, make sure Network Discovery is enabled on the computer.
+The AudioControl hardware will show up as a media device in the computer’s network listing.
 Should look something like this: (You can click on any image to enlarge):

-It is good to note that you will not be able to access the amplifier this way.
-It’s just a good test to confirm that the amplifier is on the network and the computer sees it.
+Please note that you will not be able to access the AVR or Maestro this way.
+It’s just a good test to confirm that the AudioControl hardware is on the network and the computer sees it.

-- After you’ve confirmed that the amplifier is on the network and your computer sees it, you want to confirm the speaker configuration is correct in the amplifier.
+- After you’ve confirmed that the AVR or Maestro is on the network and your computer sees it, you want to confirm the speaker configuration is correct in the setup menu.
 This configuration will dictate what Dirac will test for.

-- You can check the configuration by going to the setup menu, select “speaker types”
+- You can check the speaker configuration by going to the setup menu.
+Using the AudioControl remote: Select AMP > MENU > Speaker Types.

-- You also want to make sure that the control type within the amplifier is set to IP.
-Even if you will ultimately use RS232 for control, the amplifier needs to be set to IP control in order for Dirac to see the amplifier
+- You also want to make sure that the CONTROL setting is set to IP.
+Even if you will ultimately use RS-232 for control, the CONTROL setting needs to be set to IP in order for Dirac to see the AVR or Maestro.
+Using the AudioControl remote: Select AMP > MENU > GENERAL SETUP > scroll down to CONTROL > select IP.

 - If you haven’t already, install Dirac Live on your computer.
-You can find the download for the latest version of Dirac on the Concert AVR’s and Maestro M9 product pages here: AVR-7, AVR-9, Maestro M9
+You can find the download for the latest version of Dirac on the Concert AVR and Maestro product pages here: AVR-7, AVR-9, Maestro M5, Maestro M9

 RUNNING THE TESTS